cmdoffing/validatingCSV/README.md

 To specify parameters for the CSV iterable, define a dict that contains entries for any of the parameters that need to be supplied to the csv reader, as defined in the [documentation for the Dialect class](https://docs.python.org/3/library/csv.html#csv-fmt-params).
-What follows is a repetition of the information found there, put here for convenience.
+Most of what follows is a repetition of the information found there, except as marked below, put here for convenience.

-* 'fields' : Required.
-A sequence of field definitions (see Field Specification API below).
-These tell the validatingCSV reader how fields in a row are to be validated and/or converted.

 * 'delimiter' : A one-character string used to separate fields.
 It defaults to ','.